 James Cook University is making a difference in the lives of Australians in regional, rural, remote and Aboriginal and Torres Strait Islander communities.
-Its unique approach to training a fit for purpose health workforce has made it Australia’s most successful university in producing doctors, dentists and pharmacists who train in and go on to live and work in these communities.
-Find out more on graduate outcomes, JCU experience and workforce.
+Its unique approach to training a fit-for-purpose health workforce has made it Australia’s most successful university in producing health professionals who train in and go on to live and work in these communities.

+JCU’s mission to contribute to the health workforce for rural and regional communities was born out of the need for well-trained rural practitioners to address the poor health outcomes in the bush.
+There are plenty of doctors in Australia, but most are working in cities.
+According to the Health Workforce Dataset 2019, there are 4.3 doctors per thousand people in the cities, compared to just 3 doctors per thousand in rural and remote areas.
 People who live in regional, rural and remote areas have poorer health than their metropolitan counterparts and also suffer from poorer access to health care.
 The Australian Institute of Health and Welfare has found those living outside major centres have higher reported rates of chronic diseases, diabetes, obesity and high blood pressure.
 They have higher incidence of low birth weight babies and poorer ante and post-natal health.
 There’s also a greater prevalence of mental health problems.
-Australia has plenty of doctors, but most are working in metropolitan areas, with 4.3 doctors per thousand people in the cities, compared to just 2.7 doctors per thousand in rural and remote areas.

 Aboriginal and Torres Strait Islander people continue to suffer poorer health outcomes than non-Indigenous Australians.
 While there have been improvements in some areas of health, Aboriginal and Torres Strait Islander people continue to have a lower life expectancy than non-Indigenous Australians and are at least twice as likely to rate their health as fair or poor.
 Aboriginal and Torres Strait Islander children are almost twice as likely to suffer from low birth weight and are more than twice as likely to die before their fifth birthday as non-Indigenous Australians.

-This is being achieved by embedding Aboriginal and Torres Strait Islander health in the curriculum across the disciplines, particularly in its General Practice Training program.
-JCU GP Training provides a range of training opportunities and resources for registrars to develop a higher level of cultural and clinical competence in Aboriginal and Torres Strait Islander health.
-The University is also working to increase the capacity of training posts in Aboriginal and Torres Strait Islander communities to train registrars and aims to increase the number of Aboriginal and Torres Strait Islander registrars and those who want to work in the area of Indigenous health.
+This is being achieved by embedding Aboriginal and Torres Strait Islander health in the curriculum across the disciplines, particularly in its GP training program.
+The program provides a range of training opportunities and resources for registrars to develop a higher level of cultural and clinical competence in Aboriginal and Torres Strait Islander health.
+The University is working to increase the capacity of training posts in Aboriginal and Torres Strait Islander communities to train registrars and aims to increase the number of Aboriginal and Torres Strait Islander registrars and those who want to work in the area of Indigenous health.

 JCU also has a focus on recruiting Aboriginal and Torres Strait Islander students into the health disciplines, with tertiary pathways aimed specifically at assisting students from Indigenous backgrounds into health courses.